Table of Contents

 The auto-completion form will show up to suggest available tags.

 You can also create tags directly from the task form.
-By default, when you create tags from a task form they are associated to the current project:
+By default, when you create tags from a task form, they are associated with the current project:

 All tags can be managed in the project settings.